slackapi/node-tasks-app/README.md

 # Tasks App

 Tasks App is a sample Task Management app built on the [Slack Platform](https://api.slack.com).
+To learn more about it, check out this [blog post](https://slack.com/intl/en-ie/blog/developers/sharpen-development-skills-tasks-app).

 🚨 This app is under active development. 🚨